abinesh/world-trade-flow-analytics/project/temporal_link_stability/Readme.txt

         - matlab/out/slope-vs-export-percent/all-countries.txt : (COUNTRY.txt,COUNTRY-world.txt) pairs for each country
         - matlab/slope_vs_export_gen.m : Matlab code to generate slope vs export in 2000
     3. Run slope_vs_export_gen.m

+D. To generate set of linear and quadratic fits(both ways on same graph) ordered alphabetically
+    1. Run gen_intermediate_data_for_both_way_linear_regression_plot in regression_of_trade_data.py to generate intermediate files:
+        - matlab/input-files-both-ways-percent.txt
+        - matlab/output-files-both-ways-percent.txt
+    2. Find the line count of input file generated above and update the matlab code specified as a multi line string at the end of regression_of_trade_data.py